ikzelf/zbxora/README.md

-Supports Oracle 9,10,11,12 RAC,asm and plugin databases Tested with Oracle 11,12 RAC,standby,asm and plugin databases For newer db versions support .... start with copying the latest versions checks files and see which quiries need adjustments.
+Supports Oracle 9,10,11,12 RAC,asm and plugin databases Tested with Oracle 11,12 RAC,standby,asm and plugin databases For newer db versions support .... start with copying the latest versions checks files and see which queries need adjustments.

 usage zbxora.py -c configfile
 resulting in log to stdout and datafile in specified out_dir/{configfile}.zbx